Board of Intermediate and Secondary Education, Hyderabad: Administration

+The board is headed by a Chairman, who along with the secretary of the board manages the affairs of the board.
+The examination department is headed by a controller of examinations.

 Organisation

 As an organisation, the board has developed in the recent years a 202 members strong staff and is equipped with offices in Latifabad U8.
-The board also owns a stadium in Latifabad used for league, inter-club and -city hockey tournaments.
-But sporting events The District Hockey Association (DHA) for the Hyderabad District, Pakistan had allocated a budget of 1.6 million rupees for renovations for the betterment of hockey arenas but were reluctant to give the board their share.
-However, recent endeavours towards bringing the National Hockey Championship back to Hyderabad have been welcomed by quite a few government officials.
+The board also owns a stadium in Latifabad used for league, inter-club and city hockey tournaments.

-Recently enough the 54th National Hockey Championships were brought to the stadium and the DHA officials pronounced better conditions.